Breast Cancer Risk and Prevention

 The National Surgical Adjuvant Breast and Bowel Project studied both tamoxifen and raloxifene for breast cancer chemoprevention in the STAR trial.
 Women took either tamoxifen or raloxifene daily for five years.
 The results showed that tamoxifen and raloxifene both reduced the risk of invasive breast cancer in high-risk women by about 50%.

-The decision to use a chemopreventive agent is personal and you should talk with your healthcare provider about the risks and benefits of this therapy.
+The decision to use chemoprevention medications is personal and you should talk with your healthcare provider about the risks and benefits of this therapy.

-Your risk of breast cancer and screening recommendations will depend on your personal history and goals.
-Talk with your provider about your personal risk and your options for screening.
+Your risk of breast cancer and screening recommendations is based on your personal history and goals.
+Talk with your provider about your risk and your options for screening.